evolarjun/amr/docs/Compile-AMRFinder-from-source.md

 ```bash
 make install
 ```
-will copy the AMRFinder executables to `/usr/local/share/amrfinder`.
+will copy the AMRFinderPlus executables to `/usr/local/share/amrfinder`.
 To change the installation location add a INSTALL_DIR option to make e.g.:

 ```bash
 make install INSTALL_DIR=$HOME/amrfinder